 The house is so quiet you could hear a pin drop.
 Even the neighbour’s chicken is quiet at a time when it would be adding to the cacophony of early morning human activity.

 You check your phone to see the time and you find that you didn’t wake up too early or too late.
 In fact, everyone should be awake.
 There should be some sort of activity or noise at least.
-Your 6 year old baby brother or sister should be complaining loudly about have to take a bath.
+Your 6 year old baby brother or sister should be complaining loudly about having to take a bath.
 There should be some clanging in the kitchen.
 There should be sign of human life.

 Then you remember that sermon you heard last Sunday.
 About the rapture.
 About how one day the faithful of the Lord will be taken and the evil will be left behind.
 You start to think that you were left behind.
 That you are not the righteous of the Lord.
 You start to panic.
 And while you’re panicking, you hear your brother or sister making noise and your heart slows down.
 You were not left behind.
 Everyone else was having a slow morning.
 You are relieved.